www.workonmondaytravels.com

 Best time to see the Northern Lights is between September and April due to the darker night sky and increasing hours of nighttime

-Personal opinion on the best time to visit Iceland is May or September/October
+Personal opinion on the best time to visit Iceland is April/May or September/October

 Weather in Iceland can be unpredictable year-round.
 However, despite it’s name, the weather is quite mild despite it’s proximity to the Arctic Circle.
 The weather is also more mild in Reykjavik due to its location on the southern coast compared to some places you’ll visit more inland.